jirilebl/ra/README.md

 * convert-to-mbx.sh (runs convert-to-mbx.pl) does the conversion to HTML through PreTeXt, this is the only place that realanal12.tex is currently used.

-*Note:* The tex sources require a very recent LaTeX.
+*Note:* The tex sources require a somewhat recent LaTeX.
 If your latex does not have a recent enough ocgx2 package, you can simply comment out that line in the preamble.
-Another is the glossaries, which has a bug until very recently, to do with sorting.
+Another is the glossaries, which used to have a bug  with sorting.
 If you are getting undefined errors while compiling, take out the "sort=use" option from the glossaries package.